KiriamBlu/42-cpp-creator/README.md

 # How to make it work.

-  -The recomended way is to add a alias to the scrip to be able to use it anywhere you want:
+  -The recomended way is to run the install.sh to be able to use it anywhere you want:

-  Go to the root directory and edit the .bashrc file and in the last line add.

-    alias $Desired_Name='/Users/$USER/cpptempcreator/cppcreator.sh

-  Then, with the name you chooser for the cmd you can execute the script.

-  #We recommend to hide the directory with a '.' before the directory name.
+    git clone git@github.com:KiriamBlu/42-cpp-template-creator.git

+    cd 42-cpp-template-creator

+    ./install.sh

+  After this you can delete the directory and files that you just cloned.
+After you restart your sesion the changes will be applayed.

+ # To use it.

+      cppc Name_of_class